TytusKolpak/SlipThrough2/Documentation/Documentation.md

 ## 6. Levels

-1. Wolf
+Done:

+1. Rats, Spiders and Bats
-2. Werevolf
+2. Cyclop and Crabs
-3. Cerber
+3. Dark Wizard and Ghosts

 ## 7. Commbat